Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

 A LightningModule can define both a system and a model.

-Here's a LightningModule that defines a model:
+Here's a LightningModule that defines a model.
+Although, we do not recommend to define a model like in the example.

 .. testcode::